hanygamal72/hijri-date-time-picker/README.md

-# Hijri Date Picker Component
+# Hijri Date Time Picker Component

-An Angular standalone component for dual-mode Gregorian and Hijri date selection using the Umm Al-Qura calendar system.
+An Angular standalone component for dual-mode Gregorian and Hijri date selection with time support using the Umm Al-Qura calendar system.

 ## Features